ReydanxDD/CC2-1M/README.md

 StudentInfo - This code will ask the student info and displays it.

 Hangman - This code is for the hangman guessing game.

+MultiplicationTable - This code displays the multiplication table depending on the row and column you inputed.